Analysis | The GOP’s roller-coaster ride with Putin

 Then Russia invaded.

-By Wednesday, one of the network’s prime time hosts was suggesting Putin’s assassination.
+By Wednesday, one of the network’s prime-time hosts was suggesting Putin’s assassination.

 Sean Hannity’s call for taking out the leader of a nuclear power is certainly highly questionable, at best — both legally and strategically.
-But it also represents the remarkable culmination of rather abrupt shift in how Russia is portrayed by influential people on the right.
+But it also represents the remarkable culmination of a rather abrupt shift in how Russia is portrayed by influencers on the right.
 Whatever the cause — be it hopeless contrarianism, an inability to read the situation, an effort to toe Donald Trump’s line, or simply actual conviction — it has amounted to one of the most puzzling and shortsighted efforts in recent media history.

 What’s also striking about it, though, is it’s not clear there was ever really that much of a constituency for it.